The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 the goods are to be used for the domestic or personal use of the eligible customer

-the goods / services meet the eligibility requirements (see below)
+eligible zero-rated goods / services are supplied (see below)

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.